Seeing a Rose in Five Thousand Ways

 As we do not assume known object instance poses, the neural field networks cannot be directly optimized using a reconstruction loss, as typically done in NeRFs~\cite{mildenhall2020nerf}.
-Estimating the instance pose is a challenging problem since variations among instances make it difficult to establish pixel correspondences.
+Estimating the instance pose is a challenging problem since variations among instances make it difficult to establish correspondences.
 Instead, we use an adversarial network~\cite{goodfellow2014generative} to train the implicit representation from \cref{subsect:rendering}.
 Specifically, we train an image discriminator $D_\eta$ which receives image crops around instances from real or fake scenes.

-\paragraph{Image Crops.} Volume rendering each object instance placed in the full scene with the rendering operation $\mathcal{R}$ from \cref{sec:volume} is memory-inefficient, since each instance typically only occupies a small region in the image plane.
+\paragraph{Image Crops.} Rendering all object instances in the full scene with the volume rendering operation $\mathcal{R}$ from \cref{sec:volume} is memory-inefficient, since each instance typically only occupies a small region in the image plane.
 Instead, the generator renders only a crop around the object.
 To decide the crop offset, we project a unit sphere co-centered with the object to the image plane, and only render pixels contained in the axis-aligned bounding box of the projection.
 The crop-based rendering strategy prevents computing whether each ray from the camera intersects with the rendered object, which requires extra queries of the shape network.